White House changes drone strike policy – NYT

 The Biden administration has revised its policy on counterterrorism drone strikes outside war zones in an effort to minimize casualties, a senior administration official speaking on condition of anonymity told the New York Times on Friday, citing a classified strategy memo signed by the president.

-The new policy does not apply to combat operations in Iraq and Syria, which remain classed as war zones by the administration as the US is allegedly still fighting remnants of the Islamic State (IS, formerly ISIS/ISIL) terror group there.
+The new policy does not apply to combat operations in Iraq and Syria, which remain classified as war zones, as the US is allegedly still fighting remnants of the Islamic State (IS, formerly ISIS/ISIL) terror group in those countries.

 However, the new rules will limit US action in hotspots like Yemen and Pakistan, as well as Afghanistan, where Washington officially ended its involvement last year but which remains wracked with conflict.

 Under the new policy, the president’s approval will be required to add a suspected terrorist to the list of those who can be targeted for death from above, and any such target must be considered a “continuing and imminent threat to US persons,” the official said.

 “Signature strikes,” in which a person can be remotely killed just because the drone operator thinks their behavior resembles that of a terrorist, are technically rendered off-limits, though a loophole allowing “self-defense” strikes on behalf of partner forces remains open.

-The revised policy reinstates a requirement of “near certainty” that no civilians will be harmed in a strike, loosened under Biden's predecessor Donald Trump, and encourages capture over killing where possible.
+The revised policy reinstates a requirement of “near certainty” that no civilians will be harmed in a strike, loosened under Biden's predecessor Donald Trump, and encourages capture over killing.
 Additionally, the military must secure the approval of the State Department chief of mission in the country where they plan to strike.

 The policy supposedly declares the US will respect both domestic and international law with regard to its drone strikes in other countries, though it does not attempt to explain how this could be done without the consent of a country’s government and the absence of any UN Security Council resolution on the matter, as in Syria.